-Mont-Ventoux, which peaks at 1912 meters, is a legendary mountain venerated by poets, feared by cyclists, and long observed by scientists.
+Mont-Ventoux, which peaks at 1912 meters, is a legendary mountain respected by poets, feared by cyclists, and long observed by scientists.
 The 'Giant of Provence' and its majestic silhouette, overlooking much of Provence, is a source of fascination.
-On foot, on horseback or on bikes, even by car - there are many ways to discover this beautiful natural environment.
-The specificity and the natural wealth of life here have been recognized by UNESCO, which has ranked Mont-Ventoux a 'Biosphere reserve', in order to conciliate economic development and protection of this unique site.
-The Mont Ventoux forests are visited all year long, with the presence of hikers, shepherds, hunters, athletes, scientists, loggers, and mushroom hunters.
+Whether you go on foot, horseback, bikes, or even by car - there are many ways to discover this beautiful natural environment.
+The natural wealth of life here has also been recognised by UNESCO, which has ranked Mont-Ventoux a 'Biosphere reserve', in order to gain economic development and protection of this unique site.
+The Mont Ventoux forests are visited all year long, with the presence of hikers, shepherds, hunters, athletes, scientists, loggers, and even mushroom hunters.
 In winter, there’s downhill or cross-country skiing and show-shoeing at the two well-equipped resorts of Chalet Reynard and Mont Serein.
 In summer, time for mountain activities with hiking, mountain-biking, or downhill bob-luge karting on the grassy ski slopes, Bike Park on the south face (Chalet Reynard).
-Hotels, campgrounds, overnight hiking halts and cabins are all there for your mountain stay.
+Hotels, campsites, overnight hiking halts and cabins are all there for your mountain stay.
 There’s a restaurant and crepe shop as well, where you can enjoy a hearty mountain meal or hot chocolate in winter, and a cool beverage in summer, while you’re admiring the fantastic view over the Vaucluse and peaks.
-Breathe deep, you’re up on the rooftop of Provence!
+Take a deep breath, you’re up on the rooftop of Provence!